ayesha189/24-Tiles-Console-based-Game/README.md

 ---

-## ⭐ Show Your Support
+## ⭐ Support

--If you found this project helpful or interesting, please consider giving it a ⭐!
+If you found this project useful or inspiring, please consider giving it a ⭐ on GitHub.
----